monsieurmona/CarND-Traffic-Sign-Classifier-Project/README.md

 |30|32|0,0005|Global|SS|Y Channel|108|200|57|43|0.958|
 |30|32|0,0005|Local + Global|SS|Y Channel|108|200|57|43|0.983|

+This impoves the contrast of edges a lot, even if pictures histogram looks already widespread.
+This does not only help the human eye to recognize a picture but is also benefitial for the network as features are exposed.

 #### Dropout

 Learning without dropout looks like this.
 The accuracy increases fast but gets never stable.
 Lowering the learning rate didn't smooth the graph as desired.

 ![alt text][image5]

-Indroducing dropout after convolution and in between the two classification layers smoothed the learning and gave again another performance boost.
+Indroducing dropout after convolution and between the two classification layers smoothed the learning and gave again another performance boost.

 ![alt text][image6]